 Employees who become aware of any health-related issue that will affect his/her ability to perform on the job should notify the supervisor of a change in health status as soon as possible.

 In conformity with the Minnesota Clean Air Act, CSP is dedicated to providing a healthy and comfortable environment for students, faculty, staff, and visitors.

-With the exception of off-campus housing and individually designated on-campus residential rooms, all indoor areas on campus are tobacco-free, thus creating a “Clean Indoor Air Policy.”
-Beyond the residential exceptions noted, tobacco is not permitted in classrooms, offices, tunnels, the dining hall, the student union, athletic facilities, entrances to buildings or any other indoor areas.
+With the exception of off-campus housing and individually designated on-campus residential rooms, all indoor areas on campus are smoke-free, including electronic cigarettes and tobacco use in any form, thus creating a “Clean Indoor Air Policy.”
+Beyond the residential exceptions noted, tobacco and e-cigarettes are not permitted in classrooms, offices, tunnels, the dining hall, the student union, athletic facilities, entrances to buildings or any other indoor areas.

-All smoking must take place outside at least 20 feet from any building to insure building entrances are free of smoke.
+All smoking, including electronic cigarettes and tobacco use in any form, must take place outside at least 20 feet from any building to insure building entrances are free of smoke.
 Receptacles for cigarettes, cigars and other tobacco products are positioned approximately 20 feet from the entrances to key buildings on campus.

 CSP has an infectious waste management plan.
 The plan is designed to ensure that all infectious waste is disposed of in a safe manner, avoiding any risk to employees.
 For more information, contact the Environmental Health and Safety Coordinator by dialing x8347.

 To comply with the federal and state right-to-know laws, and as an effective loss control/risk management program, CSP has adopted a hazard information/right to know and emergency medical response program.
 The program provides for emergency response to chemical spills, and other chemical emergencies, as well as immediate access to toxicology and medical information.
 For information, please call x8347.